ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ##### Update based on primary key
 - Try this out
 - Route:
-	- Name/parameters: reuse `/URLUpdate/{a}` but with only one parameter
+	- Name/parameters: reuse `/AUpdate/{a}` but with only one parameter
 - Controller method:
-	- Name/parameters: reuse `MethodUpdate` but with only one parameter
+	- Class/name/parameters: Reuse `TypeAEntity_Controller`->`MethodUpdate` but with only one parameter
 	- Script:
 	```php
     $var = TypeAEntity::find(2);